jck411/PYSIDE_RASPI_FRONTEND/rules.md

 Always prefer simple solutions
+– try to fix things at the cause, not the symptom.
-– doonly what you are asked, make suggestions for enhancements – Use event  driven mechanisms whenever possible
+– do only what you are asked, make suggestions for enhancements – Use event  driven mechanisms whenever possible
 – Always use asynch methods unless it doesn't give significant advantage – Avoid duplication of code whenever possible, which means checking for other areas of the codebase that might already have similar code and functionality